canada-ca/design-system/style-guide/index.md

     </ul>
   </figure>
   <p>Figure 2 is a bar chart.
 The information in it came from a data table.
 You could therefore use the table as the long description for this image.</p>
-  <h4 class="h5">Example<span class="wb-inv">: Long description for the bar chart illustrating the proportion of men and women in the public service for selected years from 1983 to 2010</span></h4>
+  <h4>Example: Long description for the bar chart illustrating the proportion of men and women in the public service for selected years from 1983 to 2010</h4>
   <figure class="mrgn-bttm-lg">
     <figcaption class="text-center"> <strong>Figure 2: proportion of men and women in the public service for selected years from 1983 to 2010</strong> </figcaption>
     <img alt="Comparison of the ratio of women and men in the civil service between 1983 and 2010.
 Text version below." class="img-responsive center-block" src="/images/fig-02b-eng.jpg">